Ohio 4-H is the youth development arm of Ohio State University Extension.

 Download Extension-Ohio 4-H combo marks for print and digital use

 - All approved color variations, including CMYK for print and RGB for digital

-- EPS and PNG formats
+- Vector EPS and transparent PNG formats

 If you are not an employee of Ohio State, please email the brand team with a brief explanation of who you are and why you are requesting a logo for use.
 Requests through the link above will not be approved.